Abdul9010150809/Projects/README.md

     • Grade App(In Progess)
             ▪ I designed a grade app html and js file when we give marks at the code it gives the result of the student

-    • Tic Tac Toe Game
-            ▪ This folder contains three files named as index.html,app.js,style.css ▪ The index file contains the topics which have to be dispalced on website ▪ The style file conains the styling/designing of the the index page ▪ The app file contains the lopc and user interaction behavior of the webpage.
-            ▪ The output folder contains the pics of the game how it works.

-    • Rock paper Scissors game
-            ▪ This folder contains three files named as index.html,app.js,style.css ▪ The index file contains the topics which have to be dispalced on website ▪ The style file conains the styling/designing of the the index page ▪ The app file contains the lopc and user interaction behavior of the webpage.
-            ▪ The output folder contains the pics of the game how it works.